Medically reviewed by Katelyn Hagerty, FNP

 Cognitive distancing is simply taking a step back mentally and asking yourself if this is really reality you’re picturing.
 Will you really get fired for needing help?
 Will you really be ostracized for canceling plans?
 Probably not.

-Mantras aren’t a joke, and while some of the incantations from popular culture might be worthy of an eye roll, just reminding yourself that you are okay can help you see things more clearly.
+Mantras for anxiety aren’t a joke, and while some of the incantations from popular culture might be worthy of an eye roll, just reminding yourself that you are okay can help you see things more clearly.
 Repetition can help you focus your thoughts and bring them back under your control, as opposed to racing off in unexpected directions.

 One of the best ways to deal with anxiety-driven fears about consequences in the future is to return to the present.
 The future hasn’t happened yet, and it’s not something you can control.
 The present is in your control, so spend your time there.